Resume and Cover Letter Tips, Tricks, and Examples

 [Dates you were involved]

-[Summary of your involvement]
+[Summary of your involvement in bullet points]

 Experience section in a resume for teenager example: